danidiaz/cauldron/README.md

 To be honest, you probably shouldn't use this library.
 I have noticed that using **cauldron** is actually *more* verbose that manually doing the wiring yourself.
-Perhaps it starts to pay for complex components with many dependencies, but I'm not sure.
+Perhaps it would start to pay for complex components with many dependencies, but I'm not sure.

 Another possible objection to this library is that wiring errors are found at runtime.
 I don't find that to be a problem though: the wiring happens at the